 Bed Bug Infestations Made Simple

 When a bed bug lays an egg, that egg is a potential infestation.
 All that needs to happen is the egg must be planted in an object that can be moved from one location to the next.
-This might be an article of clothing.
-It might be the crease of a duffel bag.
-It might be a pocketbook.
+This might be an article of clothing, the crease of a duffel bag, or a pocketbook.
 There are many items that we wear or carry that bed bugs are prone to lay eggs in.
 But they also lay eggs in larger items-some that need more than one person to lift.

 - Bed bugs have an unusual preference for getting into electronics.
-If a stereo system, alarm clock, television or some other electronic device has bed bugs or their eggs inside, those items can become vehicles for a bed bug infestation.
+If a stereo system, alarm clock, television, or other electronic device has bed bugs or their eggs inside, those items can become vehicles for a bed bug infestation.

 This is how bed bugs will get into your Jacksonville-area home.
 They're often brought in by you or someone else in your home.
 It can happen when you go out somewhere and stay the night.
 It can happen when you go out somewhere during the day.
 You can get them riding in a cab.
 You can get them in a movie theater.
 You can get them at the library.
 You can purchase a used item and get them.

 Some bed bug infestations start when someone else brings them in.
-They may come in on a friend or family member visiting for the day or for the night.
+They may come in on a friend or family member visiting for the day or the night.
 They may come in on one of your kid's friends during a sleepover or during the day.
 They may be brought in by a grandparent visiting from the nursing home.
-There are many people who can bring them into your home.
+Many people can bring them into your home.

 Do you see the problem?
 There are so many ways these bugs can be transported from one area of infestation to another that it is almost impossible to put a preventative pest control plan in place that will keep them out.